DeepanshuSarawagi/Kubernetes/01-Kubernetes-Cluster-Architecture/deployments.md

   - $kubectl rollout status deployment/httpd-frontend
 - To view the history of the rollouts, below is the command:
   - $kubectl rollout history deployment/httpd-frontend
+- To view all deployment related objects below is the command:
+  - $kubectl get all

 Deployment strategies:
 - One of rolling out the new updates to the deployment is by deleting all the pods and then creating the new ones.